Emil-Stampfly-He/rudis/readme.md

 # Rudis
 A mini version of redis server that provides http interface implemented in Rust.
-The in-memorry kv-storage is sharded and concurrent safe.
+The in-memory kv-storage is sharded and concurrent safe.
 Inspired by [Tokio's tutorial](https://tokio.rs/tokio/tutorial) and [Webdis](https://github.com/nicolasff/webdis)

 This is a still work-in-progress project and is not meant to be used in production(yet).
 Only basic commands like GET and SET are supported.
 More commands will be added in the future.